tiagofilipe12/mash_wrapper/README.md

   -rs REF_SKETCH, --reference_sketch REF_SKETCH
                         If you have a reference sketch for references provide it with this option.
+  -rf REF_FASTA, --reference_fasta REF_FASTA
+                        If you have a reference fasta provide it with this option.
   -r READS [READS ...], --reads READS [READS ...]
                         Provide the input read files to parse.
 Usually fastq 1 or 2 files.
 This option is mutually with "-f".